dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 :::info 📌

-The dbt Semantic Layer is currently available in Public Preview for North American multi-tenant dbt Cloud accounts.
+The dbt Semantic Layer is currently available in Public Preview for multi-tenant dbt Cloud accounts hosted in North America.

 With the dbt Semantic Layer, you'll be able to centrally define business metrics, reduce code duplication and inconsistency, create self-service in downstream tools, and more!